Kaspersky VPN Review

 While the Fast Free VPN— Kaspersky Secure Connection app for Android has a 4.3 rating, the Secure VPN & Proxy— Kaspersky iOS app is even better with a 4.7 out of five stars.
 We didn’t run into any issues connecting to Kaspersky on either app, and their Mac and PC apps worked seamlessly as well.

-Our Kaspersky VPN costs page goes over the nitty gritty of their payment options, but in sum, you won’t be paying much, either $2.50 or $4.99 a month after the free trial runs out.
+Our Kaspersky VPN costs page goes over the nitty gritty of their payment options, but in sum, you won’t be paying much, either $2.50 or $4.99 a month after the free trial of the premium version runs out.
+Of course, you can always use the completely free app indefinitely, if you’re okay with its limitations!

 |Daily Data Limit in MB||200||None||None|